bhargavvarmasagi/GDP-Team04/README.md

 Added an updated wiki page for Investigation:Requirements Engineering document: (09/25/2024)<br>
 Added a new wiki page and reviewed the previous requirements engineering wiki page to assess whether changes were needed in key topics, such as the definition of requirements engineering, the iterative process in agile, different engineering activities, and the roles of developers and stakeholders.

+Conducted research on design and implementation of the use case diagram for the use cases in the Maryville Grocery Delivery App: (09/25/2024)
+Outlined the use cases and analyzed how to structure the use case diagram to support the development of the Maryville Grocery Delivery App.This diagram will help in clarifying user interactions and system functionalities,ensuring the most efficient development process.